Hafsa1918/YOLO-FUZZ/README.md

 # Datasets used

 The proposed work is tested on German and Swedish traffic sign dataset.
-Both of the datasets are open-source and easily accesses thorugh the follwoing links:
+Both of the datasets are open-source and easily accessible thorugh the following links:

 [GTSDB](https://benchmark.ini.rub.de/gtsdb_dataset.html)